mattermost/docs/source/deploy/mobile-app-changelog.md

 Note: Mattermost Mobile App v2.17.0 contains low to medium level security fixes.
 Updating is recommended.
 Details will be posted on our [security updates page](https://mattermost.com/security-updates/) 30 days after release as per the Mattermost Responsible Disclosure Policy.

 ### Breaking Changes
- - **IMPORTANT:** The IPhone Deployment Target was updated to 13.4.
+ - **IMPORTANT:** The iPhone Deployment Target was updated to 13.4.
 Old devices may not be able to update the app (<1GB RAM and <iPhone6s).

 ### Improvements
  - Calls: Added a **Participants** list to the call screen.